SingularityKChen/dl_accelerator/README.md

 + I used the row number in original matrix instead of the real 'count' vector;

 Although it will decrease the size of matrix column with a pseudo-count vector, it is much simpler.

+### The Length of Address Vectors and Data Vectors

+When we use CSC format data, the length of both address vectors and data vectors are variable.
+So we can not use the common way to stop reading or writing.

+I use one zero `0` to show the end of one vector (one address vector or one data vector with count vector) at Scratch Pad level; I use two continuous zero `00` to show the end of one stream of vectors at SRAM bank level.

+## Reference

+\[1\]V. Sze, Y.-H. Chen, T.-J. Yang, and J. S. Emer, “Efficient Processing of Deep Neural Networks: A Tutorial and Survey,” Proc.
+IEEE, vol. 105, no. 12, pp. 2295–2329, Dec.
+2017, doi: 10.1109/JPROC.2017.2761740.

+\[2\]Y.-H. Chen, T.-J. Yang, J. Emer, and V. Sze, “Eyeriss v2: A Flexible Accelerator for Emerging Deep Neural Networks on Mobile Devices,” arXiv:1807.07928 \[cs\], May 2019.

+\[3\]Y.-H. Chen, T.-J. Yang, J. Emer, and V. Sze, “Eyeriss v2: A Flexible and High-Performance Accelerator for Emerging Deep Neural Networks,” arXiv:1807.07928 \[cs\], May 2019.

+\[4\]Y.-H. Chen, J. Emer, V. Sze, Y.-H. Chen, J. Emer, and V. Sze, “Eyeriss: a spatial architecture for energy-efficient dataflow for convolutional neural networks,” ACM SIGARCH Computer Architecture News, vol. 44, no. 3, pp. 367–379, Jun.
+2016, doi: 10.1109/ISCA.2016.40.

+\[5\]Y.-H. Chen, T. Krishna, J. S. Emer, and V. Sze, “Eyeriss: An Energy-Efficient Reconfigurable Accelerator for Deep Convolutional Neural Networks,” IEEE J. Solid-State Circuits, vol. 52, no. 1, pp. 127–138, Jan.
+2017, doi: 10.1109/JSSC.2016.2616357.

+\[6\] A. Waterman and H. Cook, “Chisel/FIRRTL: Home,” Chisel/FIRRTL, 2019. \[Online\].
+Available: https://www.chisel-lang.org/. \[Accessed: 30-Nov-2019\].

+\[7\] D. Pala, “Design and programming of a coprocessor for a RISC-V architecture,” laurea, Politecnico di Torino, 2017.

+\[8\] A. Waterman, “Design of the RISC-V Instruction Set Architecture,” PhD Thesis, EECS Department, University of California, Berkeley, 2016.

+\[9\] K. Asanović and D. A. Patterson, “Instruction Sets Should Be Free: The Case For RISC-V,” EECS Department, University of California, Berkeley, UCB/EECS-2014-146, Aug.
+2014.

+\[10\] A. Izraelevitz et al., “Reusability is FIRRTL ground: Hardware construction languages, compiler frameworks, and transformations,” in 2017 IEEE/ACM International Conference on Computer-Aided Design (ICCAD), 2017, pp. 209–216, doi: 10.1109/ICCAD.2017.8203780.

+\[11\] K. Asanović et al., “The Rocket Chip Generator,” EECS Department, University of California, Berkeley, UCB/EECS-2016-17,